Connect with us

 How the “Friendly Lawsuit” Began

-From the outset of Gaming Compact negotiations between the State of Washington and the Tribes, the two sides could not agree as to whether slot machines and other machine games were legal in Washington, and therefore a subject of negotiation under IGRA.
+From the outset of Gaming Compact negotiations between the State of Washington and the Tribes, the two sides could not agree as to whether slot machines and other machine games were legal in Washington, and subject to negotiation under IGRA.
 The Tribes argued that failure to negotiate for machines was an act of bad faith by the state.

 IGRA provided for settlement of bad faith claims by filing suit in federal court.
 However, several states, including Washington, asserted that they were not subject to such lawsuits because of the State's sovereign immunity.
 The U.S. Supreme Court accepted this argument, effectively eliminating the dispute resolution process under IGRA where states assert immunity defenses.